Definition of cheese

 Milk Type: Cow’s milk

-Use of stilton cheese: It is commonly served in crackers, and goes well with port, cherry, or dessert wine.
+Use of stilton cheese: is often enjoyed crumbled over salads, melted into sauces for pasta or steak, or served on cheese boards with fruits, nuts, and crackers., and goes well with port, cherry, or dessert wine.

 Milk Type: Cow’s milk